 - It is not used for fragile materials

 - It is not suitable for sticky materials

 V-BLENDER WITH INTENSIFIER BAR (V-BLENDER AGITATOR)

-A V-blender can be modified by providing it with a high-speed intensifier bars also known as lump breaker running through turnnion into the vessel along with a spray pipes for liquid addition.
+A V-blender can be modified by providing it with a high-speed intensifier bar also known as lump breaker running through turnnion into the vessel along with a spray pipe for liquid addition.
 This modified v-blender is called V-Blender with intensifier bar or V-blender agitator.

-This modifications makes V-blender broaden its application in the pharmaceutical industries and they include;
+This modification makes V-blender broaden its application in the pharmaceutical industries and they include;

 - Ability to accomplish wet blending in addition to the normal dry blending that the V-blender is known for.